 - Unscrew the vent plug (2).

-- Hinge down the reservoir of the constant-level oiler (1) from the bearing bracket (5) and hold in this position.
+- Hinge down the reservoir of the constant-level oiler (1) from the bearing bracket (5) and hold it in this position.

 - Pour in the oil through the vent plug tapping hole until oil appears in the connection elbow of the constant-level oiler (3).

 - Fill the reservoir of the constant-level oiler (1) with oil up to the maximum level.

 - Snap the reservoir of the constant-level oiler (1) back into the operating position.